MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Aggregate-Functions/index2.md

 3. Display the list of plant heights and the range of the prices for each plant height (the range of prices is the difference between the dearest and the cheapest plant).
 4. Display the number of plants that have the letter `p` in their name together with the total cost of those plants.
 5. Display the largest and average unit size, of all plants that have a referenceID beginning with the letter `B`.
 Round the average size to 1 decimal place.
-6. Display the list of unit sizes together with the number of plants and the cheapest plant sold in those units.
-The most populous unit size should be listed first; where the number of plants is the same, the plants should be listed from smallest to largest unit size.
+6. Display a list of quantities together with the number of plants that are sold in that quantity, and the lowest price.
+The quantity with the least plants should be listed first; where the number of plants is the same, the plants should be listed by descreasing price.
 7. Display the list of categories and heights together with the average price of the plants in each sub-category of height.